-He completed his BSc in Civil Engineering in 2015 and has spent subsequent years learning about agriculture and teaching in a rural context.
-He started his MSc at Rhodes University in 2019.
-He joined the Governance Research Group within the IWR; a group led by Prof Tally Palmer.
+Having completed his BSc in Civil Engineering in 2015, Ant spent subsequent years learning about agriculture and education.
+He started an MSc at Rhodes University in 2019 and upgraded to a PhD in 2020, joining the Governance Research Group within the IWR; a group led by Prof Tally Palmer.

 His project forms part of the Tsitsa Project (For more information: Tsitsa Overview Brochure).
-As part of the Tsitsa Project the Department of Environmental Affairs (DEA) are hiring a group of Community Liaison Officers (CLOs) within the Tsitsa River Catchment in order to enable the emergence of a Land and Water Forum.
+As part of an effort to support the sustainable livelihoods of rural residents through integrated landscape management , the Tsitsa Project has been fostering participatory governance in the Tsitsa River Catchment, in the Eastern Cape of South Africa.

 The multi-method approach taken is embedded within an engaged and evolving transdisciplinary methodology.
 Identifying high leverage points involves mapping the land and water governance system of elements and interactions as well as modeling the patterns of behavior which influence participation over time.
 With a focus on how interventions can enable participatory governance that meaningfully contributes to sustainable transitions, the research findings are synthesised into a set of leverage points which can help to guide future participatory governance interventions.